Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Read material on density estimation and see if it gives us the results we need.
 * Redo all the calculations we did, in LaTeX (copy the neurips paper's template and work on top of that, pointing out what's different in the proof)